 How can I find out if you are recruiting at my level?

-We post job openings directly on University careers portals and will also advertise our vacancies through other platforms (i.e. – RippleMatch).
-If you are interested in opportunities with OC&C and do not find an opening posted that is available to you, please contact us at firstname.lastname@example.org and we will be happy to provide information on current vacancies.
+We post job openings directly on University careers portals and will also advertise our vacancies through our own careers site.
+If you are interested in opportunities with OC&C and do not find an opening posted that is available to you, please contact us at firstname.lastname@example.org and we will be happy to provide information on the current vacancies.

 When does your Associate Consultant entry level vacancy open?

 Our Associate Consultant entry level vacancy opens in September.
 The deadline for applications is dependent on each school but typically applications are due by early October.
-We can only accept applications submitted through your school's career website or - if the job is not posted to your school - sent directly to our recruitment inbox at email@example.com
+We ask that all applications are also uploaded to our careers website.

 How do I know if my application was submitted successfully?
 When should I expect to hear a response?